hanamichi77777/WebDriverBiDi-via-VBA-test/README.md

 Dynamic Extension Injection: Utilizes the WebDriver BiDi webExtension.install command to load extensions directly into the browser session from a local path.
 This enables the runtime "bypass injection" of extensions without cluttering the system registry.

+Note: Note: Please ensure that the Google Translate Chrome extension is installed on your PC in advance.

 Smart Selection: Utilizes ExecuteSelectValueByXPath.
 This command can be configured to wait for the browser's "Idle" state immediately after selection, ensuring subsequent UI updates are fully rendered before proceeding.

 #### 2. Main02: SPA Auto-Clicking & Dynamic Synchronization